awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 **To expose a path and its contents in a Dockerfile to a container**

 In this example, you have a Dockerfile that writes data that you want to mount inside a container\.
-This example works for tasks hosted on Fargate or Amazon EC2 instances\.
+This example works for tasks that are hosted on Fargate or Amazon EC2 instances\.

 1. Create a Dockerfile\.
-The following example uses the public Amazon Linux 2 container image and creates a file named `examplefile` in the `/var/log/exported` directory that we want to mount inside the container\.
+The following example uses the public Amazon Linux 2 container image and creates a file that's named `examplefile` in the `/var/log/exported` directory that we want to mount inside the container\.
 The `VOLUME` directive should specify an absolute path\.

    ```
    FROM public.ecr.aws/amazonlinux/amazonlinux:latest